raspberrypilearning/octapi-public-key-cryptography/en/step_6.md

 --- hints ---
 --- hint ---
 Create a loop that checks every number between 2 and 27 to see if it is a factor of 28.
-You will need to use the modulo (%) operator to check whether a number exactly divides into 28 or leaves a remainder.
+You will need to use the modulo (%) operator to check whether dividing 28 by a number leaves a remainder or not.

 --- /hint ---
 --- hint ---